eugenelee123/cpsc583_project/README.md

 ## Why Prolog:
-Backtracking advantage, better support/updates/widespread use than, say, CLIPS, Better than C++ because leverage string pattern to update our systems easily.
-Rather than messing with if statements and nested if statements and such, we just need to add more facts.
+Prolog has a backtracking advantage, which is parallel.
+Therefore, this takes advantage of parallel processing and is more efficient.
+Backtracking is also a natural top-down solution to traversing decision trees.
+In such a case where the answer to a query node is “dont_know”, traverse paths for each child node of an “unanswered node” to receive multiple solutions via backtracking.
+Also, Prolog has better support/updates/widespread use than, say, CLIPS.
+Prolog is more suitable for our application than C++ because it leverages string pattern matching and unification to traverse through the decision tree.
+We avoid writing many counterintuitive if statements and nested if statements and such.
+Also, we do not need to overhaul our code each time a new fact is added.
+We just need to add more facts.

 ## Structure: